Do everything you can to make it easier for Google to index and rank your website.

 In the mid-90s, the meta keywords tag was used by search engines such as AltaVista and Infoseek to determine the subject of a particular web page.

 Although it was once a very important ranking factor, due to abuse of the keyword tag, search engines today no longer use it.

 Google confirmed back in 2009 that the meta keyword tag is no longer a factor in their ranking algorithm, and so it’s best to not bothered with this meta tag.

 <meta name="keywords" content="seo, keywords, spam">

-Your description should be approximately 155 characters or less.
-Google will trim your final result to this length, so any additional words will be truncated.
+Your description should be approximately 155 characters (or less).
+Google will trim your final result to this length, meaning any extra characters will be truncated.

 The robots.txt file must always be placed into the root directory of your site.

 Be careful about when and where you use this tag.
 There are many horror stories of web developers who accidentally added the tag to every web page, causing an entire site to vanish from Google overnight!

 Search engine web crawlers follow links from one page to another, indexing the web pages they find along the way.

 Knowing this makes it obvious as to why it’s so crawlers can locate your site and crawl every element of each page.
 To help achieve this, your site needs to employ a crawlable site structure.